hexaxsoftwares/houx.js/README.md

 #### **The Hyperscript Function: programmatic templating approach**

-The `el` function is a hyperscript function for creating virtual DOM nodes, offering a programmatic approach to widget definition:
+The `el` function is a hyperscript function for creating virtual DOM nodes, offering a programmatic approach to widget definition : Just an alternative to React's JSX

 Choose the rendering option that best suits your coding style and project requirements.